-Action of streams and glaciers on the mountain in the course of its building.-In the section of layers forming the rim of the mountain we find evidences of wash by water.
+Action of streams and glaciers on the mountain in the course of its building.-In the section of layers forming the crater walls there is evidence of wash by water.
 In some places this is shown by the cutting of valleys; at others, by the accumulation of water-carried ash, gravel, and boulders.